Kaposi's sarcoma is a rare type of cancer caused by a virus.

 Treating Kaposi's sarcoma

-There are four main types of Kaposi's sarcoma, and each is treated in a different way.
+There are 4 main types of Kaposi's sarcoma, and each type is treated in a different way.

 HIV-related Kaposi's sarcoma

 Kaposi's sarcoma is one of the main types of cancer to affect people with HIV.
-It can progress very quickly if it isn't treated.
+It can progress very quickly if it is not treated.

-It can usually be treated very effectively by taking HIV medication known as combination antiretroviral therapy (cART).
+It can usually be treated very effectively by taking HIV medicine known as combination antiretroviral therapy (cART).

 This prevents HIV multiplying and allows the immune system to recover.
 The immune system can then reduce the levels of HHV-8 in the body.

-Some people may also need other treatments, such as chemotherapy or interferon (a type of biological therapy).
+Some people may also need other treatments, such as chemotherapy or a medicine called interferon.

 Classic Kaposi's sarcoma